guino/Domoticz-DSCEnvisalink-Plugin/README.md

 To use the Security Panel functionality, either select 'Security Panel' from the menu system or click the padlock icon on the Security Panel device (which will be in the 'Switches' tab)

 For security reasons the DSC Alarm can only be Armed or Disarmed via the Security Panel.
+For Honeywell a device is added for quick toggle of arm/disarm modes which you can add a switch protection if there are security concerns.

 ## Updating